 Residents return to Denver Health in their second and third years to rotate for their orthopedics and dermatology rotations.
 Additional elective opportunities are available to interested residents.

 SCL Health maintains a close relationship with Kaiser Permanente, and our residents have access to many learning opportunities through this partnership.
 During the second and third years, residents have the opportunity to rotate in a number of outpatient Kaiser clinics, including Minor Procedures, Dermatology, Cardiology, Oncology, Rheumatology, Allergy, ENT, Infectious Disease, and more!

-Starting in the second year, residents are scheduled one half day each month to see patients at Little Sisters of the Poor Mullen Home for the Aged.
+Starting in the second year, residents are scheduled one-half day each month to see patients at Briarwood Health Care Center.
 Residents are supervised by SJH Family Medicine faculty.
 This rotation provides a longitudinal geriatrics experience and training to how to best care for patients in long-term care.

 Located in north Denver, Clínica Tepeyac was founded in 1993 after a community needs project revealed the residents of this area faced many barriers to healthcare access, and consequently suffered a higher burden of poor health care outcomes.
 Clínica Tepeyac provides a multitude of resources for their patients, including serving a high volume of obstetric and Spanish speaking patients.
 All OB- track residents rotate regularly at Clinica Tepeyac throughout their residency, and any interested residents have the opportunity to rotate here as well.

 Upper-level residents have the opportunity to complete a trauma focused rotation at either Winter Park or Aspen Snowmass.
 Residents stay in provided housing and work alongside family medicine and emergency medicine physicians at the mountain based clinics to care for acute injuries and illnesses.